PEDIA-Charite/classifier/README.md

 * -s Flag enables server mode.
 This flag is for running on server.

+* -f feature.
+Filter cases which don't have specific features in pathogenic mutation gene.
+0: Feature match, 1: CADD, 2: Gestalt, 3: BOQA, 4: PHENO.
+We only support using one feature.

 If you want to run on server, the testing json file is from stdin, and the output pedia score is to stdout.
 Hence, you don't need to use -t in server mode.
 The following command is the example for running on server.
 ```